 But that death sentence is still what we hear when we learn we have cancer.
 Like the roar of an approaching train, overpowering the words of the speaker beside us, the diagnosis instantly overwhelms, blocking out information and insights that might help us understand how to deal with the disease and move forward with our lives.

 I was lucky, destined to join the ranks of the survivors.
 Although UPSC carries a survival rate of less than 40 percent, my cancer was caught early: after surgery, and another anxious week waiting for the pathology report, my doctor was able to give me the good news that it was stage one, consisting of a small, single tumor, confined to the uterus and barely dug in.
 This significantly increased my odds.
 It helped, too, that I was in New York with a top-notch care team, expert in my type of cancer.
 Also, I was healthy going into the ordeal and had a loving support network, all of which eased the process.
 Surgery and six chemo treatments later, I was cancer free.
-Three years after the diagnosis, the terror is as faded as my surgical scar.
+Nearly five years after the diagnosis, the terror is as faded as my surgical scar.

 But the process from diagnosis to recovery was far from smooth and easy.
 While my doctors were clear about the physical effects of surgery and treatment, we had few conversations about the emotional toll the process would take.
 And although my family was prepared to support me through the helplessness of surgical recovery, the nausea of chemotherapy, and the cancer-induced malaise, none of us anticipated the emotional swings, the anxiety, or the cognitive impairment that accompanied the physical trials.
 When I dissolved into tears at my fate on the fourth day after every chemo treatment, we didn’t know that withdrawal from the steroids pumped into me as part of treatment could lead to an emotional crash.
 Or that the despair I felt so acutely one day would be gone the next.
 I anticipated the loss of my hair as chemo progressed, but wasn’t prepared for the loss of my identity as I shifted from high-functioning executive to obvious “cancer patient,” with bald eyes and a blank stare.
 I was no longer on top of my game physically, mentally, or emotionally.